therachellai/food_nutrition_analysis_project/README.md

 1. Create folders named "OUTPUTS" and "INPUTS" (unless they are already there).
 2. Store the interested image in the "INPUTS" folder
-3. pip install easyOCR
+3. pip install easyOCR      # for OCR
 4. pip install tabula
-5. pip install pandas
+5. pip install pandas       # for data analysis
-6. pip install pillow
+6. pip install pillow       # for converting image to pdf
+7. pip install scikit-learn     # for training machine learning models

 # Clean Code and Logistics